Femi Orenuga

-Kenny Oluwafemi Gbolahan Ademola "Femi" Orenuga (born 18 March 1993) is an English footballer who plays as a midfielder.
+Kenny Oluwafemi Gbolahan Ademola Orenuga (born 18 March 1993) is an English footballer who plays as a midfielder.

 Career

 Southend United

 Born in Lewisham, London, Orenuga joined Southend United in 2006 after he impressed the club following his recommendation by an agent.

 Not long after joining the club he helped Southend win the Norhalne Cup in Denmark, attracting interest from FC Copenhagen and Brøndby in the process.
 He became the youngest player to appear for Southend United when he came on as a 93rd-minute substitute in their 3–1 victory over Luton Town in the FA Cup second round on 29 November 2008.

 Everton

 In March 2009, Orenuga agreed to sign for Premier League team Everton on 1 July for an undisclosed fee believed to be £30,000, increasing based on first team appearances.
 He joined on a two-year academy scholarship.

 He was released from the club on 18 May 2012.